timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 	})
 }

-# Set the starting conditions and parameters
+# Set the starting conditions, parameters and time steps to be simulated
 state <- c(N1 = 1, N2 = 1)
 pars <- c(r1 = r1, r2 = r2, K1 = K1, K2 = K2, a12 = a12, a21 = a21)
 times <- seq(from = 0, to = 1000, by = 1)